-"There is no such thing as a Ritalin deficiency."
 Harms from ADHD drugs are many, and effects from higher doses are severe.
-Get verifiable research and alternatives that resolve the underlying issues.
+Get verifiable research and alternatives for resolving the underlying issues.

 Contents